 ESO continues to offer VLT Rapid Response Mode (RRM).
-During Period 90, FORS2 on UT1, UVES and XSHOOTER on UT2, ISAAC on UT3, and SINFONI and HAWK-I on UT4 are available in RRM.
+During Period 91, FORS2 on UT1, UVES and XSHOOTER on UT2, and SINFONI and HAWK-I on UT4 are available in RRM.

 RRM proposers should note that:

 • A RRM trigger is a special ToO trigger that can only be activated up to 4 hours after an event.
 If a longer time span has passed since the event, observations should be requested through normal ToO triggers.